hackforla/knowledgebase/NOTES.md

 ## Google Document Features
 # Technical Documentation
 # Technical Implementation

 ## People Depot Replication with SSO

-People Depot data is replicated when user logs in.
+The Knowledgebase replicates the People Depot table when the user logs in.
+This is the log in flow:

-### User Profile
-1. User attempts to login using kb url.
+1. User attempts to login using Knowledgebase url.
-2. If user is configured for SSO
+2. For a normal user, we configure the Knowledgebase for SSO, therefore:
-   - user is redirected to login
+   2.1 user is redirected to Cognito login
-   - user logs in
+   2.2 user logs in to Cognito
-   - Cognito calls kb callback with parameters necessary to derive token using Cognito algorithm.
-Token is stored in variable.
-3. If user is not configured for SSO
+   TODO: 2.3 Cognito and Knowledgebase work together to create a token 2.4 Knowledgebase calls People Depot /profile API to validate the user.
+If no such user exists, Knowledgebase shows an error screen.
+3. For an internal developers who is using Knowledgebase without SSO:
-   - user is drected to kb login page
-   - user logs in using local account
+   3.1 user is directed to Knowledgebase login page 3.2 user logs in with username and password
-   - token is derived using local algorithm.
-Token is stored in variable.
+   3.3 Knowledgebase calls People Depot /login API to validate username and password against People Depot 3.4 Knowledgebase creates a token
-4. /sync url is called.
-This is configured in LOGIN_REDIRECT_URL
+5. Knowledgebase redirects the user to the /sync url.
+This is configured in the LOGIN_REDIRECT_URL environment variable.
-5. sync url triggers call to update_all_from_pd
-6. update_all_from_pd
+6. The view associated with the /sync url, `sync_view()`, calls `update_all_from_pd()`, which:
-   6.1 calls update_practice_area_from_pd
+   6.1 calls `update_user_profile_from_pd()`, which:
-     - gets practice area data from https://<people depot server>/practice-areas w
-     - data returned is used to create and update practice area records 6.2 calls update_user_profile_from_pd
-     - gets current user data from https://<people depot server>/profile with token in header
+      6.1.1 gets current user data from `https://<people depot server>/profile` with token in header 6.1.2 creates or updates the user's record
-     - data returned is used to create or update information for current user 6.3 calls update_users_from_pd
+   6.2 calls `update_users_from_pd()`
-     - gets current user data from https://<people depot server>/users with token in header
+      6.2.1 gets current user data from `https://<people depot server>/users` with token in header 6.2.2 creates or updates the records for the users and security groups 6.3 calls `update_practice_area_from_pd()`
-     - data returned is used to create or update groups and users
-###
-1. User attempts to login using kb url.
-2. gets token from  https://<people depot server>/login that passes entered user and password
-3.

-## People Depot without SSO
+      6.3.1 gets practice area data from `https://<people depot server>/practice-areas` (without a token) 6.3.2 creates or updates the practice area records

-## Servers
+## Servers Knowledgebase interacts with

+- Google doc conversion server.
+It converts a Google doc into markdown.
+We have written the backend for this server in javascript.
-- Javascript service for converting a Google doc into a markdown and placed in a location to be picked up by Jekyll Hack for LA website.
+- Jekyll server.
+The Jekyll server converts the markdown to HTML for the Hack for LA website.
-- Django app to implement the Knowledge Base Features
-- Interacts with Jekyll server
-- Interacts with People Depot
+- People Depot API server

 # User Documentation

 What features needs to be covered:
 - List of supported Google Doc features
 - Security configuration